HackRank/Glitch-Effect/README.md

 You can get coins by getting someone to send you some, or turn on Options->Generate Coins to run a node and generate blocks.
-I made the proof-of-work difficulty ridiculously easy to start with, so for a little while in the beginning a typical PC will be able t
+I made the proof-of-work difficulty ridiculously easy to start with, so for a little while in the beginning a typical PC will be able to ge